DV1512/frontend/README.md

 ### Install Deps

-Bun needs to be installed for running this project, other package managers can be used but are not tested
+Bun needs to be installed for running this project, other package managers can be used but are not tested.
+To do this you need to be in the frontend directory.

 ```sh
 bun install